gitcoinco/code_fund_ads/README.md

  - Ruby - [standard](https://github.com/testdouble/standard)
  - JavaScript - [prettier](https://github.com/prettier/prettier)

- Ensure the code is standardized by running the following before you commit.
+ Ensure the code has been standardized by running the following before you commit.

  ```sh
  ./bin/standardize